czdtech/platetray_hours_calculator_nextjs/src/content/blog/introduction.md

 - **Location-aware**: Uses your current location or any place on Earth
 - **Historical and future dates**: Calculate planetary hours for any date
 - **Beautiful, responsive design**: Works on all your devices
-- **Open-source technology**: Built with React, TypeScript, and astronomical algorithms
+- **Open-source technology**: Built with Next.js, TypeScript, and precise astronomical algorithms

 ## How to Use the Calculator